DenysVuika/unwrap/README.md

 - `init` - Initialize a new project.
 - `help` - Display help information.
 - `license` - Generate a license file.
+  - `--dry-run` - Test the command and see the output.
+- `ng` - Generate an Angular element.
+  - `--dry-run` - Test the command and see the output.

 ## Templates